-Item results may be presented with asterisks () replacing the numbers for 3 reasons:
+Item results may be presented with asterisks (\) replacing the numbers for 3 reasons:

 - No students responded to the item.
-The item may have been an optional survey question, near the end of the survey, or simply skipped by all of the students. - Item 68 (Overweight).
+The item may have been a removable survey question, simply skipped by all of the students, or near the end of the survey for elementary students. - Item 80 (Overweight).
 This item poses a challenge to student anonymity because being overweight is a visibly identifiable trait.
 Consequently, local results were suppressed at the building level.
-These results are provided at the district, county, and ESD levels unless there is only one school.

-• Select results by gender.
-Breaking down the students' responses by gender poses a challenge to student anonymity.
-If, for example, only one girl in a building at a certain grade took the survey, she would be uniquely identified in this section.
+These results are provided at the district, county, and ESD levels unless there is only one school. - Select results by sex.
+Breaking down the students' responses by sex poses a challenge to student anonymity.
+If, for example, only one female in a building at a certain grade took the survey, they would be uniquely identified in this section.
 Consequently, local results were suppressed for these items if any cell (i.e., item in the results table) represented fewer than 10 students.